Phase Synchronization in Random Geometric Graphs on the 2D Sphere: Introduction

-{Several recent works, starting from \cite{ling2023local} and then extended in \cite{endor2024benign, mcrae2025benign}, give sufficient conditions that guarantee the energy landscape of a given Kuramoto model is benign, by checking an inequality on the condition number of the associated graph Laplacian (\cite[Theorem 2.2]{endor2024benign}) or certain normalized Laplacian matrix (\cite[Theorem 2.1]{mcrae2025benign}).
-The results are more general, cast in the Burer-Monteiro factorizations of MaxCut-type semidefinite programs, which include Kuramoto as a special case.
+Several recent works, starting from \cite{ling2023local} and then extended in \cite{endor2024benign, mcrae2025benign}, give sufficient conditions that guarantee the energy landscape of a given Kuramoto model is benign, by checking an inequality on the condition number of the associated graph Laplacian (\cite[Theorem 2.2]{endor2024benign}) or certain normalized Laplacian matrix (\cite[Theorem 2.1]{mcrae2025benign}).
+Here, the condition number of a (nonnegative definite) Laplacian matrix is the ratio between its largest eigenvalue and smallest nonzero eigenvalue (cf. \cite[Theorem 2.2]{endor2024benign}).
+The results are more general, cast in the Burer-Monteiro factorizations of MaxCut-type semidefinite programs, which include Kuramoto model as a special case.
 However, we note that this sufficient condition, which requires the condition number of the said matrices to be strictly less than $2$, is unlikely to apply to our RGG case; indeed we expect the condition number in our sparse RGG graphs in small space dimensions to diverge to infinity with $n$.
-See also \cite[Section 3.4.5]{mcrae2025benign} for a very relevant discussion.}
+See also \cite[Section 3.4.5]{mcrae2025benign} for a very relevant discussion.

 The paper is organized as follows.
 In Section \ref{sec:setup} we give precise definitions and state our main results.
 Section \ref{sec:integral.equation} deals with an integral equation that we use to approximate both \eqref{eq:kuramoto} and the heat equation \eqref{eq:heat} to obtain the scaling limit.
 This equation has previously been considered in \cite{cirelli2024scaling} with the sphere $\mathbb S^2$ replaced by the $d$-dimensional torus.
 Existence and uniqueness of the solutions, as well as the regularity theory can be handled in a similar way here, with the adequate caveats to deal with the curvature of the sphere.
 Although similar, we include the proofs for the reader's convenience.
 In Section \ref{sec:integral.equation} we prove that these approximations in fact do the job.
 Finally, in Section \ref{sec:sync} we prove our synchronization result.